dale-wilson/HighQueue/README.md

 ####HighQueue performance in a simple configuration.

-With one producer and one consumer HighQueue can pass a message between threads at a sustained rate of 40 million messages per second (that's 20 nanoseconds per message.)
+With one producer and one consumer HighQueue can pass a message between threads at a sustained rate of 40 million messages per second (that's about 25 nanoseconds per message.)

 #####Adding producers.